loayalsaid1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6-puts2.c: print every even index in a string(array of characters) 6-puts2.c: print every even index in a string(array of characters)

+8-print_array.c: print the first N intergers from an array 8-print_array.c: print the first N intergers from an array